Most Dangerous Cities in Canada

 1. Non-violent crime

-RankCityNon-Violent Crime Severity Index (2023)Property crimesOther Criminal Code violationsFederal statute violationsCybercrimes
+RankCityNon-Violent Crime Severity Index (2024)Property crimesOther Criminal Code violationsFederal statute violationsCybercrimes

-With nearly 8,000 property crimes per 100,000 people in 2023, Kamloops, BC, is the non-violent crime capital of Canada.
+With over 6,000 property crimes per 100,000 people in 2024, Kamloops, BC, is the non-violent crime capital of Canada.
 The most common violation is breaking and entering; studies in the UK suggest many burglars make a second visit in the next 10 days, making it important to repair any broken doors or windows quickly.

 To obtain our non-violent crime rankings, we looked at each city's Non-Violent CSI as well as the rate of non-violent property crimes, other criminal code violations, federal statute violations, and cybercrimes committed.